patricksbrown1992/Learning-Git/learn_git.md

 git amend - git commit --amend -m ""

 git cherry-pick - want just one commit of another branch. automatically creates commit.
 Can do --no-commit

+git reflog - reflog is an ordered list of the commits that HEAD has pointed to. git reflog show branch_name